protagonist vs. antagonist

 What makes a great antagonist?

-A great antagonist is the driving force behind a story, propelling the protagonist forward and creating suspense and conflict.
-The best antagonists are complex characters with their own motivations and goals – rather than mindless roadblocks – which makes them believable and relatable to readers.
-They should also be a credible threat to the protagonist, capable of raising the stakes and putting them in danger.
-However, an antagonist shouldn’t be so strong that they’re impossible to defeat in some way, as this can make the story feel hopeless.
-Ultimately, a great antagonist is essential for a story that is both engaging and believable.
+A great antagonist is the driving force behind a story.
+They cause the protagonist to take action in their world, and they help to create conflict in the story.
+The best antagonists are complex characters with their own motivations and goals โ rather than mindless roadblocks โ which makes them relatable to readers.
+They should also be a credible threat to the protagonist, capable ofย raising the stakesย and putting them in danger.
+However, donโt make your antagonist so strong that theyโre impossible to defeat!

 Is there a movie where the protagonist is the villain?